top of page

 Animal Welfare Principles for research, testing and teaching

-Refinement aims to minimise and eliminate the suffering of animals used for research, testing and teaching.
-Good animal husbandry, ethical conduct and empathy are important if refinements are to be achieved.
+At all times the health and wellbeing of animals should be a priority.
+Refinement involves modifying procedures to minimise the pain, suffering, distress or lasting harm experienced by animals in research, testing and teaching.
+Refinements might include improving the housing conditions for animals, modifying procedures to reduce animal handling-distress or providing appropriate analgesia and anaesthesia in surgical experiments.
+As much as possible the animal should be able to live normally, free from any pain and suffering, throughout the research, teaching or testing process.
+Good animal husbandry and care is good for both the animal and the researcher, because unnecessarily distressed animals do not provide good quality scientific data.
 ANZCCART works alongside the government, research institutions and Animal Ethics Committees to promote Refinement.
 We present regular updates on topics such as anaesthesia in research animals through our publications and conferences.
 We work alongside schools and other teaching institutions to promote awareness of animal research and encourage the use of good animal husbandry practices in all instances where animals are used for research or teaching.

 Booklets outlining examples of the application of these principles can be found here.